bluehacks2019/thetechcrusaders/README.md

 	Francisco, Alvin C.
 	Galang Jr., Rolando A.
 	Conda, Neil Clairence B.
-	Swayze, Patrick Acabo B.
+	Acabo, Patrick Swayze B.

 About ERA:

 I. Application Description:

 	Since our theme is self care for student, we created an application which focuses on how they will took care of their security and safetiness specially when emergency occurs.
 It allows you to send a request on the nearest rescuer within the area.
-Users whom find themselves in an unknown location that canít be described or provide an accurate address when emergency occurs,casualties which caused by the late arrival of rescuers and searching for an available nearby ambulance have been some of the hustling factor that faced by current fast pace community.
+Users whom find themselves in an unknown location that can‚Äôt be described or provide an accurate address when emergency occurs,casualties which caused by the late arrival of rescuers and searching for an available nearby ambulance have been some of the hustling factor that faced by current fast pace community.
 This application will help the user to get the ambulance, fire truck and police mobiles without calling the departments to check for the availability of these emergency vehicles.
-The application reacts with just one tab on the button and it will send the notification of userís details and location via GPS to nearby rescuer.
-Then itís the rescuerís hand to approve the requested notification.
+The application reacts with just one tab on the button and it will send the notification of user‚Äôs details and location via GPS to nearby rescuer.
+Then it‚Äôs the rescuer‚Äôs hand to approve the requested notification.
 Once the request is accepted, the GPS location will be send to the rescuer which will lead to the user location.
 It also helps to prevent fraud calls who misuse the application by diverting the service for better needy.

 II.
 Installation Guide: